Ilana Davidson

-Ilana Davidson is an American operatic soprano who has had an active international career in opera and concert.
-She has sung on several recordings, including as a soloist on a recording of William Bolcom's Songs of Innocence and of Experience with Leonard Slatkin and the University of Michigan chorus and orchestra which won four Grammy Awards including Best Classical Album in 2006.
-She is the co-artistic director of the Chamber music series ClassicalCafe.
+Ilana Davidson is an American classical singer with an active international career in opera, concert, and chamber music.
+She has performed extensively throughout the United States and Europe, with a particular focus on early music, Mahler symphonies, and world premieres.
+Her recordings include a solo role in William Bolcom's Songs of Innocence and of Experience with Leonard Slatkin, which won four Grammy Awards including Best Classical Album.

 Early life and education

-Raised in the Philadelphia region, she graduated from Carnegie Mellon University with a Bachelor of Music degree in vocal performance.
+Born in 1976, raised in the Philadelphia region, she graduated from Carnegie Mellon University with a Bachelor of Music degree in vocal performance.
 She then pursued graduate studies at the Curtis Institute of Music where she earned a M.M. in Opera Performance and Voice.
 She appeared in several opera productions at Curtis, portraying such roles as the young girl in Viktor Ullmann's Der Kaiser von Atlantis, Despina in Mozart's Così fan tutte, Lady with a Hand Mirror in Dominick Argento's Postcard from Morocco, and Atalanta in Handel's Serse.

 Davidson was a vocal fellow at the Tanglewood Music Center where she was a pupil of Phyllis Curtin.
 She was the recipient of a William Matheus Sullivan Music Foundation Grant.
 She is also a participant in the Aston Magna Early Music Academy.